Church of the Sacred Hearts of Jesus and Mary (Manhattan): Chapel

-After the demolition of the parish church, a small chapel and residence for the clergy, also dedicated to the Sacred Hearts of Jesus and Mary, was built on the site, 325 East 33rd Street, with "A.D.
+After the demolition of the parish church, a small chapel and residence for the clergy, also dedicated to the Sacred Hearts of Jesus and Mary, was built on the former site of the parish convent, 325 East 33rd Street, with "A.D.
 2009" prominently carved into the cornerstone of the building.
 The first Mass was celebrated on May 18, 2009.
 It served as the residence of the same Cardinal Egan who ordered the closing of the parish, after his retirement as archbishop, until his death in 2015.
 He himself dedicated the chapel in May 2010.
+The organ in the chapel is from St. Stephen's; it was refurbished in 2012.
+"The Chapel serves a home for the Immaculata High School Alumni as well as a meditation place for the local medical facilities of NYU Langone Health, Bellevue Hospital, the Office of Chief Medical Examiner, and the VA Hospital."